Black-Box Combinatorial Optimization with Order-Invariant Reinforcement Learning: Introduction

-As a specific subclass of EAs, Estimation-of-Distribution Algorithms (EDAs) are stochastic black-box optimization methods that guide the search for optima by explicitly learning and sampling from a probabilistic model $P$ of promising candidate solutions by means of a distribution that captures patterns among high-performing solutions \citep{larranaga2002review,muhlenbein1996recombination}.
+As a specific subclass of EAs, Estimation-of-Distribution Algorithms (EDAs) are stochastic black-box optimization methods that guide the search for optima by explicitly learning and sampling from a probabilistic model $P$ of promising candidate solutions by means of a distribution that captures patterns among high-performing solutions \citep{muhlenbein1996recombination,larranaga2002review}.
 EDAs can be conceptually positioned between the two main paradigms of black-box optimization, EAs and BO.
-Some widely used and effective EDAs such as the Covariance Matrix Adaptation Evolution Strategy (\texttt{CMA-ES}) \citep{hansen2001completely, hansen2016cma}—designed for continuous landscapes—and Population-Based Incremental Learning (\texttt{PBIL}) \citep{baluja1994population}—for discrete landscapes—can also be interpreted within the Information-Geometric Optimization (IGO) framework \citep{ollivier2017information}.
+Some widely used and effective EDAs such as the Covariance Matrix Adaptation Evolution Strategy (\texttt{CMA-ES}) \citep{hansen2001completely, hansen2016cma}—designed for continuous landscapes, and Population-Based Incremental Learning (\texttt{PBIL}) \citep{baluja1994population} for discrete landscapes, can also be interpreted within the Information-Geometric Optimization (IGO) framework \citep{ollivier2017information}.
 This connection provides a formal interpretation of EDAs as performing natural gradient descent in the space of probability distributions, thus explaining their ability to fine-tune solutions and converge reliably in continuous or discrete spaces.
-While continuous EDAs---particularly \texttt{CMA-ES}---have attracted significant attention, a less explored body of research focuses on EDAs for discrete and combinatorial spaces.
-Early work in this area has demonstrated the effectiveness of multivariate discrete EDAs in applications such as scheduling, routing, and constraint satisfaction problems \citep{lozano2006towards}.
-Algorithms such as Mutual Information Maximizing Input Clustering (\texttt{MIMIC}) \citep{de1996mimic} and Bayesian Optimization Algorithm (\texttt{BOA}) \citep{Pelikan05} model dependencies between variables using directed acyclic graphs, enabling them to learn the structure of the search space and capture conditional dependencies among decision variables.
+While continuous EDAs, particularly \texttt{CMA-ES}, have attracted significant attention, a less explored body of research focuses on EDAs for discrete and combinatorial spaces.
+Early work in this area has demonstrated the effectiveness of multivariate discrete EDAs in applications such as scheduling and routing \citep{lozano2006towards}.